Shipeasy

 1. Authenticate + bind.
 Claude Code: run /shipeasy:setup.
 Anywhere else: tell the agent "set up shipeasy in this repo" — the setup skill runs shipeasy login, binds the repo to a project, mints server + client keys, and wires the SDK into your root layout.

-2. Enable the modules you want — flags + experiments + events, feedback + errors + alerts, or translations.
+2. Enable the modules you want — flags + configs + events, or feedback + errors + alerts.

 What ports to each host